sparkfabrik/company-playbook/content/resources/seniority-acc-developer .md

 </span>

-* You learn new, useful skills, taking advantage of any opportunity, balancing possible negative impacts on your duties.
+* You sustain the growth of your younger colleagues, promoting the values of delivery quality and human relations both inside and outside the company.

 <span class='score only-print'>